ThomasAllenSilva/WordGame/README.md

 ![2022-09-27 22-42-22](https://user-images.githubusercontent.com/104914533/192668920-9fff026f-5417-45b8-9386-7bc3a5b28aa8.gif)

-When moving your finger, the letters are added to a string builder variable that when you release your finger, the variable is send to a BinarySearch String method that loop through the list of words to search of current level, and if the string is on the list, return the string, else return empty value.
-So with this method, we can compare if the player has checked boxes combining a full correctly word or it's wrong letters.
-That's how we check the player input and return his results.
+When moving your finger, the letters are stored to a string builder variable that when the player release his finger, the game can compare if the player has checked boxes combining a full correctly word or it's wrong letters.
+That's how the game check the player input and return his results.

 # Game Shop